adarshsingh26/ADCOIN/README.md

 - Navigate to root of project
 - ``` pip install requirements.txt ```

-6) Now we could run the node.py to run the web app become a node on the network.
+6) Now we could run the web app and become a node on the network.
 ```
 python node.py -p 5000 (-p  is for the port no)
 ```